 9. Add a Custom Menu:

 Custom menus contain a list of standard links used mainly to navigate through your site.
 Most WordPress themes default setting take the existing pages in your website to place the page’s link in the navigation area of your website.
-It’s not the most appropriate way to build a navigation menu for your website.
+But, it’s not the most appropriate way to build a navigation menu for your website.

 The menu screen allows you to customize navigation and place them in the location of your choice over your WordPress website.
 To achieve this, go to Appearance » Menus